 - Change A/C and furnace filters regularly.

-- Avoid exposure to secondary smoke
+- Do not smoke and avoid exposure to secondary smoke.

 - Drink warm liquids to relieve coughing spasms.

 - Raise the head of your bed at night and sleep on your left side: this minimizes acid reflux.